bitrise-io/devcenter/_articles/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step.md

 You can download your files from `GENERIC FILE STORAGE`(for example, your keystore file) using the `File-downloader` step:

-{% include message_box.html type="example" title="downloading a keystore file" content="
+An example for downloading a keystore file" content="

 ...

-\- file-downloader:
+- file-downloader:

    inputs: